chris-short/devopsish.com/content/post/100/index.md

 A weekly e-mail from the majestically named Dieter Van der Stock that condenses last week's security news into 10 or so items worth knowing about.
 It is designed to keep you up-to-date with minimal effort. *SPONSORED*

 [**"Now my husband dresses better than our toddler!" —Julie Short**](https://devopsi.sh/stitchfix)
 StitchFix delivers stylist-picked clothes to you with free shipping & returns.
 It has boosted my confidence, improved my self image, and my significant other is elated.
-It’s a win-win! *REFERRAL*
+It's a win-win! *REFERRAL*

 {{< sponsor-blurb >}}